 If your initial contract term has expired, then you are free to leave Sky and move to another provider.
-It is always worth looking around and seeing what other deals are available once you get to this point, since a new deal will almost always work out cheaper than sticking with what you have.
+It is always worth looking around and seeing what other deals are available once you get to this point, since a new deal will almost always work out cheaper than keeping what you have.

 To see what else is available at your new address, you can use our broadband comparison page to find a new package that suits your requirements.
-If you are just looking for broadband, then there are a whole host of providers to choose from, all of which run on the Openreach network used by BT.
+If you are just looking for broadband, then there is a whole host of providers to choose from, all of which run on the Openreach network used by BT.
 The exception to this is Virgin Media, which runs on its own network, but is not as widely available as Openreach.
 Virgin Media offers exceptionally fast broadband speeds and also offers a comparable TV service to Sky, should you be looking for a broadband and TV bundle.

 If you are moving to a new-build property, Openreach may not be available.
 However, it may be the case that Virgin Media or gigabit-broadband provider Gigaclear have already installed cabling in the development, meaning you are likely to benefit from a much faster connection than that offered by the Openreach providers, such as BT, Sky or TalkTalk.

 What happens if my home move is delayed?

 If your move date changes at the last minute, then you just should let Sky know as quickly as possible via the Home Move service online.
 If you are switching to a new provider, you should also let them know as quickly as possible.
 Be aware that if you make changes within less than 24 hours you will be charged £25 by Sky.

 Can I take my old Sky phone number to my new address?